- Why should producers participate in the Western Livestock Price Insurance Program (WLPIP)?

 If the fund goes into a deficit position, the Government of Canada and your provincial government cover the program.
 Producers have no risk that policies are not paid because the fund is in a deficit position.
 Existing policies will be honoured even in the case of a border closure or similar catastrophic market event.

 Historically, the volume of calves sold outside of the fall calf run has been too low to provide the accurate market data needed to generate coverage and premium levels.
-Calf policies are offered from February 1 to May 31, 2018.
+Calf policies are offered in the spring for fall settlement.

 Absolutely.
 A producer can overlap a feeder policy on a calf policy, and have a fed policy overlap a feeder policy all on the same weight.